 *International students may have additional requirements.

-• Submission of official GRE Verbal and Quantitative scores of at least 151 and Analytical Writing score of at least 3.5 or equivalent GRE percentile performance under the old testing platform; OR Official MAT scaled score of at least 415
+• Submission of official GRE Verbal and Quantitative scores of at least 151 and Analytical Writing score of at least 3.5 or equivalent GRE percentile performance under the old testing platform (Early American Studies requires GRE Verbal and Quantitative scores of at least 152); OR Official MAT scaled score of at least 415

 • Submission of letter of intent